-Goals and objectives must be completed for the initial funded project and for the proposed continuation/expansion project.
-Enter the goals and objectives for the initial funded project and progress made against each goal and objective in the Goals and Objectives template form.
+If this is the first application for a continuation/expansion award, enter the goals and objectives for the initial funded project and progress made against each goal and objective in the Goals and Objectives template form.
 Provide an explanation if goals and objectives were not fully met.
 Include the number and type of each clinical, education, and navigation service delivered as well as the percent change from the initial baseline.
 If the baseline was 0, report against the baseline that was established during the initial project.